 Venous or Vein disease occurs when the veins in your legs become unable to return blood back from your legs to your heart.

 Healthy leg veins have valves that keep blood flowing to the heart.
 Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
-Chronic venous disease refers to persistent, progressive conditions that worsen over time and should be addressed with intervention by a medical professional to help alleviate and decrease pain and discomfort.
+Chronic venous disease refers to persistent, progressive conditions that worsen over time and should be addressed with intervention by our veins specialists in Houston to help alleviate and decrease pain and discomfort.
 If venous reflux disease is left untreated, symptoms can worsen over time.

 Signs of serious, chronic venous disease include:

 - An itchy rash on your legs